Selling a House

 A showing is when potential home buyers visit and tour your home.
 This might be a virtual online showing, a private appointment, or an open house, where your home is open to anyone who stops by during a scheduled window.

 How do I prepare for listing my house?

 If your agent suggests something to make your home more attractive to buyers, it’s important to take his or her feedback into consideration.
-As seasoned real estate experts, Paris Group Realty, LLC agents know how to sell your home!
+As seasoned real estate professionals, Paris Group Realty, LLC agents know how to sell your home!
 The goal is for your home to be viewed in the most positive and competitive light possible.
 We’ll advise you on what exactly needs to be done, which may include:

 - Deep cleaning